Interview with Meg Doll, a nutritional consultant who specializes in disordered eating recovery, self-love, and healing with a high-fat eating style.

 Leanne Vogel: Well I guess we could probably chat forever but we will not today.
 So where can people find you?
 I’ll also put these links in the show notes.

 Meg Doll: Perfect, yeah.
 I’m known as Meg the RHN.
-So, Registered Holistic Nutritionist.
+So, nutritional consultant.
 My website is megtherhn.com and all of my social media handles are Meg the RHN.
 I’m super active on Instagram.
 I love Instagram.
 Then I have weekly blog posts too and you can always shoot me an email if you really want to chat with me.
 I will always get back to you.
 It’s email@example.com and then if you do want to listen to Leanne on my podcast, my podcast is called The Nourished Podcast.

 Leanne Vogel: And it’s great guys you should go subscribe to it and then listen to all the things.